signalfx/integrations/gateway/README.md

 ##### Using AdditionalSpanTags and SpanNameReplacementRules Together

 If a tag name is configured under both `AdditionalSpanTags` and `SpanNameReplacementRules`, the replacement rule will take precedence, and the additional span tag will only be used if the replacement rule is not matched, effectively creating a default value.
-For example, with the config below, `documentId` will be replaced with the proper value if it matches the given regex, or set to "None" for all other spans
+For example, with the configuration below, `documentId` will be replaced with the proper value if it matches the given regex, or set to "None" for all other spans

     {
         "Type": "signalfx",